KAR-NG/Dirty-Data-Challenge-/cleaning.md

     ##                            3rd Qu.:   3.25   3rd Qu.:   4.00   3rd Qu.:42.00
     ##                            Max.   :4000.00   Max.   :1000.00   Max.   :54.10

+Next, I will clean up the 4000 and 1000 in the “row” and “col” columns.

 **Cleaning outlier values in row and col**

 ``` r